 Implement multi-factor authentication

-It is the kind of security measure that protects the business data & the user account using a wide range of authentication methods like security questions, biometrics, one-time password, and other.
+It is the kind of security measure that protects the business data & the user account using a wide range of authentication methods like security questions, biometrics, one-time passwords, and others.
 By implementing multi-factor authentication, it is easy to limit access to data in the cloud & prevent the risk of stolen data.

 4 Things to Know about Cybersecurity in the Cloud